Haru825/CS361-Project/README.md

 Translation Microservice is my microservice
 Website is my application
-I have moving files that are in the wrong place (not inside a folder)
+I have moving files that are in the wrong place (not inside a folder) 12/7/21
+Here's the link to a video example of running code: https://youtu.be/0wF4wW5bks8